survivejs/webpack-book/manuscript/handling_styling/01_loading_styles.md

 }
 ```

 Sometimes you might see imports like `@import "~bootstrap/css/bootstrap";` in SASS code.
 The tilde (`~`) tells webpack that it's not a relative import as by default in SASS.
 If tilde is included, it will perform a lookup against `node_modules` (default setting) although this is configurable through the [resolve.modules](https://webpack.js.org/configuration/resolve/#resolve-modules) field.
+This is a general rule that applies to other loaders as well.

 T> If you want more performance especially during development, check out [fast-sass-loader](https://www.npmjs.com/package/fast-sass-loader).

 ### Imports in LESS and SASS

-If you import one LESS/SASS file from an other, use the exact same pattern as anywhere else. webpack will dig into these files and figure out the dependencies.
+If you import one LESS/SASS file from an other, use the exact same pattern as anywhere else.
+Webpack will dig into these files and figure out the dependencies.

 ```less
 @import "./variables.less";